 Cheap Sheds has supplied more outdoor storage buildings to Australians and New Zealanders than any other online retailer and one of the most challenging parts of our business is delivery.
-Delivering Garden Sheds, garages and carports is a tough.
-If you think about the size if the products we are carting around the country there is bound to be some obstacles.
+Delivering Garden Sheds, garages and carports is tough.
+If you think about the size of the products we are carting around the country there is bound to be some obstacles.

 Some of our buildings are up to 1.5 ton and very fragile.